ChuckJonas/ts-force/README.md

 To connect with salesforce, and `accessToken` and `instanceUrl` must be passed into `Rest()`.
 However, if you're only need a single configuration, you can instead set the `DEFAULT_CONFIG`

+*** NOTE: Client Configuration has changed in `v1.1.0` in order to better support multiple configurations.
+See details below to upgrade ***

 #### hosted on salesforce (visualforce)